raystack/optimus/docs/concepts/v1-to-v2.md

 # What's new in v2 so far

-- Binary is called `opctl` now instead of optimus.
 - There are no dags, tasks anymore.
 Specifications are called `job` and there is only a single file for it.
 - There are no `properties.cfg` file, all these configs goes in same job.yaml file.